dougbutner/gold/README.md

 ## 🚀📈 Market Trading 🟡 [WAX/GOLD MARKET](https://wax.alcor.exchange/trade/silver-silversilver_wax-eosio.token)

 # 📢  NEW 💰 $GOLDSIL LP token rewards

-Hold $GOLDSIL to get Surprised with token rewards on the Full moons, and at random times.
+Hold $GOLDSIL to get token rewards on the Full moons, and at random times.

-Details to be announced.
-First rewards Nov 18, 2021

 ## [🟡🔗 Get GOLDSIL LP Tokens](https://wax.alcor.exchange/swap?output=GOLD-goldgoldgold&input=SILVER-silversilver)

-# Click for Pre-composed Tweet: [#GOLDTRIBE](https://ctt.ac/5vVnB)
-or tweet/gram/share #GOLDTRIBE any way you like!
+###  NGO Update:

+We weren't (yet) able to secure our NGO in Peru as planned, but we are continuing in the direction of permacultural curation organization.

 [Join in on Telegram](https://t.me/ToMoonForEarth)